Tracking Performance: Metrics To Determine Real Estate Agent Success

 This approach also helps to predict production changes due to seasonality or other consumer trends.

-It’s not always possible to pull year-over-year data when you have new agents who have been with your company for less than 12 months.
+It’s not always possible to pull year-over-year data when you have a brand-new agent who has been with your company for less than 12 months.
 In this case, track month-over-month production while keeping typical seasonal trends in mind.

 ➡️ How monthly production impacts your bottom line